artsy/hokusai/docs/Getting_Started.md

 10) Deploy changes to the Kubernetes staging environment

-Create a new commit and push it to the remote repo with `hokusai local push` as before.
+Create a new commit and push it to the remote repo with `hokusai registry push` as before.

 Deploy the new commit to staging with `hokusai remote deploy {TAG} --staging` where TAG is the tag of the commit you just made.